-- the number of filters for each filter type; - the number of samplers represented by the filter records; - the date ranges for both Intended Use Dates and Sample Start Dates; and - the Lot Numbers of PTFE filters.
+- the number of filters for each filter type; - the number of samplers represented by the filter records; - the date ranges for both Intended Use Dates and Sample Start Dates; and - the Lot Numbers and counts of PTFE filters.

 Figure 2.
-Screenshot of the Batch Review tab of the CSN Status Explorer webapp.
+Screenshot of the Batch Review tab of the CSN Network Status web app.
 Use the "Year" and "Month" drop down lists on the left as well as the "Batch or Month" drop down list at the top of the Batch Review tab to look at the appropriate data set.
 Hover over and click on data points on plot to view Filter record information for validation.